 Evan Dawley is an associate professor of history at Goucher College (https://www.goucher.edu/learn/academic-centers/humanities/faculty/evan-dawley) .
 Dawley’s research examines imperialism and identity construction in modern East Asia, with a focus on China, Japan, and Taiwan.
 Dawley’s first book is Becoming Taiwanese: Ethnogenesis in a Colonial City, 1880s-1950s.

-Wayne Soon is an Assistant Professor of History at Vassar College (https://www.vassar.edu/faculty/wsoon).
-He is the author of Global Medicine in China: A Diasporic History.
+Wayne Soon is an Associate Professor in the Program of the History of Medicine in the Department of Surgery at the University of Minnesota.
+He is the author of Global Medicine in China: A Diasporic History (Stanford: 2020).
 Soon writes on the history of Chinese and Taiwanese medicine and society in the Bulletin of the History of Medicine, EASTS, Twentieth-Century China, American Journal of Chinese Studies, and The Diplomat, among others.

 Dominic Meng-Hsuan Yang is associate professor of East Asian history at the University of Missouri-Columbia (https://history.missouri.edu/people/yang).
 Yang studies modern China, Taiwan, and Hong Kong, with a focus on the experiences of refugees who fled mainland China in 1949 for Taiwan, Hong Kong, and beyond.
 His first book is The Great Exodus: Trauma, Diaspora, and the Chinese Mainlanders in Taiwan